sgmurphy/wordpress-plugins/essential-blocks/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-The Essential Blocks Library for WordPress Gutenberg Editor.
+The powerful Gutenberg blocks library to create stunning websites in the WordPress Gutenberg Editor with 50+ advanced blocks for WooCommerce, post grids & more.

 == Description ==
 Bring your creative visions to life with **[Essential Blocks for Gutenberg](https://essential-blocks.com/)**, the ultimate blocks library for WordPress!